a-bleier/Dlocks/Readme.md

 # Dlocks

 This is an implementation of jlox written in D.
-The interpreter is based of the chapter III of Bill Nystroms book "Crafting Interpreters".
+The interpreter is based on the chapter III of Bill Nystroms book "Crafting Interpreters".